CopernicaMarketingSoftware/Documentation/SMTPeter/features/inline-css.md

 ## Enabling inline CSS using the SMTP API

-There are two ways to enable SMTPeter's inline CSS faeture when using the SMTP API.
-The first one is to go to your SMTPeter dashboard and [create a new SMTP login](copernica-docs:SMTPeter/dashboard/smtp-credentials) when creating this new login make sure to tick the box next to inlinecss to enable the feature.
+There are two ways to enable SMTPeter's inline CSS feature when using the SMTP API.
+The first one is to go to your SMTPeter dashboard and [create a new SMTP login](copernica-docs:SMTPeter/dashboard/smtp-credentials) when creating this new login make sure to tick the box next to inlinecss` to enable the feature.
 You can also enable other features for the same login by checking the boxes next to those features.